 Qualified immunity is a legal defense that protects law enforcement officers and government officials from being held accountable for violating people’s constitutional rights.
 The U.S. Congress passed a law in 1871 allowing people to bring lawsuits against state and local government officials who have violated their civil rights.
 The laws were a legal remedy against government officials who refused to protect African Americans from—or even participated in—racial terror lynchings and other acts of racial violence by groups like the Ku Klux Klan.
 Starting in the late 1960s, the Supreme Court started limiting that right in Pierson v.
 Ray, 386 U.S. 547 (1967), ruling that police officers, among other government officials, are entitled to a defense of good faith and probable cause when an officer violates a person’s civil rights.

 Supreme Court rulings have led to qualified immunity being applied on a case-by-case basis.
 Harlow v.
 Fitzgerald, 457 U.S. 800 (1982), held that public officials should be entitled to qualified immunity regardless of whether they had acted in good faith as long as there was no existing case law that clearly established the defendant’s conduct as unlawful.
-Courts would have to decide first whether the excessive force was used in violation of the 4th Amendment and then that it was clearly established the officer were on notice that their actions violated the Constitution.
-Later, the Supreme Court in Pearson v.
+The Supreme Court in Pearson v.
 Callahan, 555 U.S. 223 (2009), set a precedent allowing courts to focus only on whether previous court rulings had clearly established the conduct as unlawful.
 More recently in White v.
 Pauly, 580 U.S. (2017), the Supreme Court said the qualified immunity defense “do[es] not require a case directly on point,” but it does require that “existing precedent must have placed the statutory or constitutional question beyond debate.”
 This means that precedent must fit the situation at hand and is somewhat open to a court’s interpretation, leading to uneven outcomes and overturned decisions.
 Individual courts across the country determine who is entitled to qualified immunity on a case-by-case, fact-by-fact basis.
 This leaves little room for clarity on what constitutes a rights violation, both for the public and for the police.

 Due to the lack of clarity surrounding the application of qualified immunity, both federal and state legislatures have introduced or passed bills to address the issue.
 The Congressional Research Service says Congress has “wide authority to amend, expand, or even abolish the doctrines” supporting qualified immunity.
 In 2019, Congress introduced H.R.
 7085—the Ending Qualified Immunity Act—which would have eliminated the qualified immunity defense in civil actions for deprivation of rights, abolishing both the “good faith” defense and the defense that the law was not established at the time of the alleged misconduct.
 However, this legislation, and other legislation to curb qualified immunity in 2020 and 2021, has not moved forward, leading to more intensive efforts to address the issue through litigation and laws in the states.